dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

 # Final thoughts

   * It would be interesting to check if the fixed point value types in VHDL 2008 could simplify things.
 Getting the fixed point package working in Vivado seemed a hassle.
-  * Using an embedded bit scope (Xilinx ila) really helped in finding a bug in the i2s\_sender.
-It was simulating correctly, but synthesized with an error.
-Using an ila is most easy when signals to be debugged get an attribute 'mark\_debug'.
+  * Using an embedded bit scope (Xilinx ila) helped in finding a bug in the i2s\_sender.
+It was simulating correctly, but synthesized with an bug.
+One of the steps setting up an ila is marking signals to be debugged with an attribute 'mark\_debug'.
 I was able to enable and disable debugging using a generic variable:

         attribute mark_debug of signal_name : signal is boolean'image(debug_generic_var)

   * In VHDL setting a constant to a value given a condition is not straight forward.
 You can use a function to return a value based on a condition and use that function to set the constant:

         function sel(Cond: BOOLEAN; If_True, If_False: real) return real is
         begin
            if (Cond = TRUE) then
                return(If_True);
            else
                return(If_False);
            end if;
         end function sel;

         constant X : real := sel( TRUE, 1.0, 2.0); -- will set X to 1.0

 The VHDL code can be found in the [i2s\_sender](https://github.com/dwjbosman/I2S_sender) repository.